aramis-lab/clinica/docs/Converters/ADNI2BIDS.md

 └── VITALS.csv
 ```

-- `bids_directory` is the path to the output directory, where the BIDS-converted version of ADNI will be stored.
+- `BIDS_DIRECTORY` is the path to the output directory, where the BIDS-converted version of ADNI will be stored.

 ### Optional parameters